AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 In addition, we can use :ada:`All_Checks` to refer to all those checks above at once.

-Let's discuss each check and see code examples where those checks are being performed.
+Let's discuss each check and see code examples where those checks are performed.
 Note that all examples are erroneous, so please avoid reusing them elsewhere.

 Access Check
 ~~~~~~~~~~~~

-As you know, an object of access type might be null.
+As you know, an object of an access type might be null.
 It would be an error to
 dereference this object, as it doesn't indicate a valid position in memory.
 Therefore, the access check verifies that an access object is not null when
 dereferencing it.
 For example: